section-engineering-education/engineering-education/content/articles/setting-up-a-private-dns-server-with-raspberry-pi/index.md

 ### How DNS servers work

 Devices question one or more DNS servers to get access to the correct domain name – IP address translation, a process that can be time-consuming.
 Therefore, it would be beneficial to shorten the time spent on this process by having a private and dedicated DNS server.
-A Raspberry Pi, which is small but can be used for various purposes, would be beneficial in such a scenario.
+A [Raspberry Pi](https://www.watelectronics.com/know-all-about-raspberry-pi-board-technology/), which is small but can be used for various purposes, would be beneficial in such a scenario.
+The [DNS](https://www.techtarget.com/searchnetworking/definition/domain-name-system) offers a way of mapping domain names to IP’s.
+It converts the names requests into IP addresses, which are used by servers and user devices.
+For instance, when a URL, web address, is keyed into a browser, the DNS servers provides the IP address of the webserver that is linked to that particular name.
+For example, a domain name such as ```www.google.com```.
+The DNS resolver is queried and responds with an IP address or an error.
+In this case, the DNS server would respond with ```172.217.170.174``` which is the IP address for google.

 ### Functions of a DNS

 Below are three significant benefits that a private Domain Name System would offer:

-**Speed** – a query to the web may sometimes have to pass through various servers and routers before the user can access a web page.
+- **Speed** – a query to the web may sometimes have to pass through various servers and routers before the user can access a web page.
 This time is mostly in milliseconds.
 However, when a private DNS is set up, this query does not have to pass through the various server, and hence the delivery time will be shorter and more efficient.
-- *Privacy* – to gain access to the correct domain name, information from a device has to be sent to an external server which in turn creates a trail over the internet as opposed to when a private DNS is used, and information does not have to leave the internal network.
+- **Privacy** – to gain access to the correct domain name, information from a device has to be sent to an external server which in turn creates a trail over the internet as opposed to when a private DNS is used, and information does not have to leave the internal network.
-- *Security* – hosting a private DNS server offers increased privacy because the owner gets complete control over entries.
+- **Security** – hosting a private DNS server offers increased privacy because the owner gets complete control over entries.
 This, in turn, protects the server from malicious entries that hackers could facilitate.

 ### Setting up a DNS Server on Raspberry PI